-"A Real-World VCL File" offers a solution for that.
+"A Real-World VCL File" on page 62 offers a solution for that.

 How Does Varnish Identify an Object?

 Once we decide that an object is cacheable, we need a way to identify the object in order to retrieve it from cache.
 A hash key is composed of several values that serve as a unique identifier.